garrigoose/Trivia-Night/README.md

 > instructor!
 Warning - many seemingly simple games end up being much more
 > complex than you might think!

+Great job with this assignment!
+The comments in your code are awesome and super useful.

+I see you didn't change the list numbers to roman numerals, you could do that by adding css style in your js file:

+//ordered list
+const numeralList = document.createElement('ol');

+// change list style to upper roman numeral numeralList.style.listStyleType = 'upper-roman';

 ## Requirements

 ### Project Proposal